HalaAli198/HalaAli198.github.io/reverse-shell-qwen2.md

 This matters because every existing static scanner (PickleScan, ModelScan, Hugging Face's built-in scanner, ProtectAI Guardian) expects the modern ZIP-based container format.
 When they encounter a TAR-based file, they either fail to parse it or skip it entirely. **PyTorch's `torch.load()` handles both formats transparently** — the framework loads the TAR, extracts the pickle stream, and executes the payload.
 The scanners never see it.

-This loading path bypass was [documented by Liu et al.](https://arxiv.org/abs/2412.15100) as one of 22 evasion paths that defeat all four major static scanners. **This is its first confirmed use in the wild.**

 ### Scanner results at time of discovery

 All scanner results on Hugging Face showed either "No issue" or "Queued."
 The model was fully downloadable and executable with no security warning.